-- (1) the Company's actual heating degree days to National Oceanic and Atmospheric Administration ("NOAA") actual heating degree days; - (2) the Company's normal heating degree days to the normal heating degree days calculated in the last rate case; and - (3) the Company's calculation of the WNA factor to Staff's calculation for each billing cycle during the WNA period.
+- (1) the Company's actual heating degree days to National Oceanic and Atmospheric Administration ("NOAA") actual heating degree days; - (2) the Company's normal heating degree days to the normal heating degree days calculated and approved in CGC's last rate case; and - (3) the Company's calculation of the WNA factor to Staff's calculation for each billing cycle during the WNA period.

-The Staff audited a sample of customer bills to verify that the WNA factor had been correctly applied to the bills.
+Staff audited a sample of customer bills to verify that the WNA factor had been correctly applied to the bills.
 The Staff also examined each sample bill to determine whether the Base Rates and Purchased Gas Adjustments were billed correctly.
 No discrepancies were noted; therefore, Staff concludes that the Company is accurately billing its customers.

-Ron Graham and Pat Murphy of the Utilities Division conducted this audit.
+Pat Murphy and Patsy Fulton of the Utilities Division conducted this audit.